aapp1420/BERT-analysis/README.md

 Example Code: generate-similarity-data.py (Using analysis data )(You also can write by yourself)

 store each data: with its
-{"input_ids":..., "layer_0": {the embedding of each data in numpy array in layer_0}, "layer_1": the embedding of each data in numpy array in layer_1, "layer_2: the embedding of each data in numpy array in layer_2, ... "layer_12":the embedding of each data in numpy array in layer_12}
+{"input_ids": ..., "layer_0": {the embedding of each data in numpy array in layer_0}, "layer_1": the embedding of each data in numpy array in layer_1, "layer_2: the embedding of each data in numpy array in layer_2, ... "layer_12":the embedding of each data in numpy array in layer_12}

 (data is a list of dict)

 Hint: you need to save the data generate from pretrained model and fintuned-model (the model you save)

 ## Step 3 analysis bert layer embedding:
-There are Four definitions for this area:
+There are Four main definitions for this area:

 Preprocessing data: for the following four definitions, the embedding you need to remove [CLS] and [PAD] two kinds of word to analysis the trend of embeddings of each layer.